Topo-boundary: A Benchmark Dataset on Topological Road-boundary Detection Using Aerial Images for Autonomous Driving: Introduction

 \section{Introduction}

 \IEEEPARstart{R}{oad} boundary refers to the dividing line between the road area and off-road area.
 It can be used to constrain self-driving cars running on road areas, which is important to the safety of autonomous driving.
-Currently, most existing works rely on vehicle-mounted sensors (e.g., cameras or Lidars) \cite{lu2020real,zhu2015real,sun20193d,wang2019self} for on-line road-boundary detection.
-However, on-line detection could be severely degraded by occlusions, which is very common in real road environments.
-Moreover, on-line detection could be restricted by limited computing resources on vehicles, especially for deep-learning models that require GPU.
-To relieve the aforementioned issues, some works resort to detecting road boundary (or its analogies, such as lane or curb) off-line using bird-eye-view (BEV) point-cloud maps or aerial images.
+Currently, most existing works rely on vehicle-mounted sensors (e.g., cameras or Lidars) \cite{lu2020real,zhu2015real,sun20193d,wang2019self} for online road-boundary detection.
+However, online detection could be severely degraded by occlusions, which is very common in real road environments.
+Moreover, online detection could be restricted by limited computing resources on vehicles, especially for deep-learning models that require GPU.
+To relieve the aforementioned issues, some works resort to detecting road boundary (or its analogies, such as lane or curb) offline using bird-eye-view (BEV) point-cloud maps or aerial images.
 As the results are presented in BEV images, they can also be directly utilized for annotating high-definition (HD) maps.
-So we detect road boundaries off-line in this paper.
+So we detect road boundaries offline in this paper.
 Moreover, our detection results are presented in the form of topological graphs (i.e., vertices and edges).
-This is important because besides pixel-level annotations, the topological graphs can also identify road-boundary instances and provide the spatial connection information of the boundaries.
+This is important because besides pixel-level annotations, the topological graphs can also identify road-boundary instances and find the spatial connection information of the boundaries.